Scaling Claude Code: 4 to 35 Agents in 90 Days

-Scaling Claude Code: From 4 to 35 Agents with Sub-Agent Architecture
+Scaling Claude Code: 4 to 35 Agents in 90 Days | Kaxo

 TL;DR: Sub-agent delegation lets you run Claude Code agents at 92% lower cost.
 Parent agents (Sonnet) handle strategic work while sub-agents (Haiku) handle bounded tasks like data fetching.
 Kaxo scaled from 4 to 35 agents in 90 days using this pattern.
 Typical sub-agent costs $2-8/year vs $150-600/year for all-Sonnet architecture.
 Result: production agent fleet running at <$500/year total cost.